International Education in Bucharest

 No matter the country, international schooling does not come cheap.
 However in Romania it is cheaper than many other European countries, and significantly cheaper than major capitals like Paris, Zurich, or Brussels.
 Lunches and bus transport are usually included in the yearly fees, as well as access to sports facilities and extra curricular programs.

-Below, we have compiled our top 10 international schools in Bucharest.
-However, there are another 6 schools to choose from in the city.
+Below, we have compiled the top 5 international schools in Bucharest according to our users.
+However, there are another 14 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Bucharest based on your requirements.